JunYinghu/selenium-website-test-automation/doc/TestPlan.md

      - Everything is ok, user enters into the website, and then click on Forum button to open Login page

    - Enter username & password on Login page (before script is running, user is required to provide username/password)
-     	 - If username / password are not provided, it require to enter username / password
+     	- if username / password are not provided, it require to enter username / password

    - User Click on Login button
     	- if Make a validation of username, it requires to re-enter username, then script proceed running
     	- esif Make a validation of password, it requires to re-enter password, then script proceed running
       - esif Make a maximum validation of wrong password, then script stops
      	- else login successfully, make a validation ensure login successfully, and then print validation text

    - Exit from browser

 4 Test tools / ENV